 No recordable safety-related incidents were reported in June 2022.
 The performance metrics relating to accidents per working hour remain well within the OSHA goals for similar construction.
+SFMTA did not provide the construction safety data for July 2022.
 The last incident statistics received from SFMTA are through June 30, 2022, and are shown in Table 8, as well as where they are not applicable (NA).